 © VisitEngland.comDisappointingly, we did not have as much interest as anticipated for the Lancaster trip and it was therefore cancelled.

 Our annual pilgrimage to remember King Richard.
 Late morning service in Sutton Cheney Church and afternoon looking round the battlefield; there was an entertaining re-enactment of the Battle of Bosworth amid colourful tents.

 The Mary Rose

-© The Mary Rose TrustWe have been to see the Mary Rose at different stages of its preservation, but now she is in her new permanent home and we will be able to see her clearly.
+© The Mary Rose TrustWe have been to see the Mary Rose at different stages of its preservation, but now she is in her new permanent home we were able to see her clearly.

 The Norfolk Branch presented a performance of a brand-new history play, Uncle Richard, by the Tell Tale Theatre Company.
 The performance took place at The Assembly House, Theatre Street, Norwich, alongside a programme of talks about Henry VII and Henry VIII.

 The theme for the study weekend was based around the lives and experiences of women living in the 15th Century.
 Talks focused on a number of topics covering medicine, wills and witchcraft.
 The venue was the Hilton Hotel in York.
-A review of the event will feature in a future Ricardian Bulletin.
+A review of the event featured in the June 2016 Ricardian Bulletin.

 Based in Antwerp, we visited Bruges, Ghent, Mechelen, Dendermonde and Lier.
 A day was spent in Bruges for the Procession of the Holy Blood, a spectacular pageant for which we had grandstand seats.

 We also visited Ghent, the birthplace of John of Gaunt, and saw Jan and Hubert van Eyck’s famous Adoration of the Mystic Lamb, better known as the Ghent Altarpiece of 1432, in St Bavo Cathedral.
 Mechelen was, of course, the home for many years of Richard’s sister, Margaret of York, Countess of Burgundy.